Historic & Archaeological Sites of Oconto County

 Highway 32 and Church Road at Fireman’s Park

 Hand hewn log cabin built by Mountain pioneer settlers Fred and Augusta Bartz.
 The restoration of this log home, the first permanent home in Mountain, gave birth to the formation of the Mountain Historical Society in 1999.
-The structure is built of hand hew log.
+The structure is built of hand hew logs.
 The home was dismantled and rebuilt at its present site in Fireman’s Park.
-Operated as historic museum and information center (seasonal).
+Operated as a historic museum and information center (seasonal).

 B P A Pk